 We have decided when these fun facts pop up, that we would share them with our readers in our section titled “Did You Know?”

-For today’s Did You Know we will look at Nacho fun facts.
+For today’s Did You Know we look at Nacho fun facts.

-Nacho Fun Facts: Nachos originated in the city of Piedras Negras, Mexico in 1943 when the wives of US soldiers visited a restaurant called the Victory club after it had closed for the day.
+Nacho Fun Facts: Nachos originated in the city of Piedras Negras, Mexico in 1943.
+The wives of US soldiers visited a restaurant called the Victory club after it had closed for the day.
 The maitre d’ Ignacio “nacho” Anaya, invented a new snack for them with what little he had available in the kitchen: tortillas and cheese.
 Anaya cut the tortillas into triangles, added cheddar cheese, and added sliced jalapeno peppers.
-He served the dish calling it Nachos especiales.
+He then served the dish calling it Nachos especiales.

 - November 6th is National Nacho Day.

-- The creator never sought to claim ownership of the dish, but his son contacted a lawyer in 1960 to explore the possibility.
+- The creator never sought to claim ownership of the dish.
+His son contacted a lawyer in 1960 to explore the possibility.
 Unfortunately, too much time had passed, so the recipe was free to the public.

 - In Mexico nachos are called ‘totopos’.